ebrukultur/di725-project/README.md

 ---

 ## 📖 Project Overview
-This repository contains the Phase 1 deliverables for the DI725 final project, which aims to enhance the PaliGemma vision–language model for remote sensing image captioning (RSIC) using the RISC dataset.
+This repository contains the deliverables for the DI725 final project, which aims to enhance the PaliGemma vision–language model for remote sensing image captioning (RSIC) using the RISC dataset.

-**Key goals for Phase 1:**
-1. Conduct a concise literature survey of ≥ 4 high‑impact papers on RSIC and VLMs.
-2. Formulate a clear research question focusing on parameter‑efficient fine‑tuning (LoRA) and caption preprocessing.
-3. Perform exploratory data analysis (EDA) on RISC to identify dataset characteristics and inconsistencies.
-4. Initialize version control (this repo) and experiment tracking (W&B).

----

 ## 📂 Repository Structure
 / ├─ data/ # (not committed) placeholder for RISC dataset